INFORMSJoC/2023.0391/README.md

 ## Description

-This repository includes the computational results, source codes and source data (with no conflict of interest) for the experiments presented in the paper.
+This repository includes the data set, computational results, additional materials and source data (with no conflict of interest) for the experiments presented in the paper.

 ## Data set

 The [Input_data](Input_data) folder contains all the parameters and samples used in our experiments.

-* The comparison among MIP, BDP and BAP (corresponding to Table 1 and Table 5in the paper)
-* The comparison among H-strategy, MIP and BAP (corresponding to Table 2 and Table 6 in the paper)
-* The comparison among AR and SR strategies (corresponding to Table 3)

 ```
 make mult